Configure how Genesys Predictive Engagement tracks visitors as they move through your website.

 - Journey > Settings > Edit, or View

-- Deploy the tracking snippet.
+- Deploy one of the following:

 Configure web tracking